AYGros/neurocat-challenge/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Built according to wireframe given in task
+## Includes page for "under construction" in cases where navbar link was depicted in task but page not specified
 ## Tech stack used: HTML5, CSS, Javascript, React.js, Bootstrap 4.6, React-Bootstrap

 additional npm packages: react-owl-carousel, react-select